sparklemotion/nokogiri.org/content/installing_nokogiri.md

 ## Mac OS X

-The following should work on both Leopard and Snow Leopard:

-    sudo port install libxml2 libxslt
-    sudo gem install nokogiri

 Please note that Leopard comes bundled with libxml 2.6.16.
-Someone in Cupertino is having some fun at our expense, because this MUST be somebody's idea of a bad joke.
+Someone in Cupertino MUST be having some fun at our expense, because this is clearly somebody's idea of a bad joke.
 2.6.16 was [released Nov 2004][] and is really quite buggy.
 We here at Nokogiri HQ advise *strongly* that you [do not use this version][].

   [released Nov 2004]: http://mail.gnome.org/archives/xml/2004-November/msg00074.html
   [do not use this version]: http://github.com/tenderlove/nokogiri/blob/master/lib/nokogiri/version_warning.rb#L2

-Sensibly, Snow Leopard comes packaged with libxml 2.7.3.
+Sensibly, Snow Leopard comes packaged with libxml 2.7.3, but you're probably using either macports or homebrew to manage your dev packages, so Read On, True Believer!

+### macports

+    sudo port install libxml2 libxslt
+    sudo gem install nokogiri

+### homebrew

+    # the rest of this snippet assumes installation of libxml 2.7.7.
+YMMV.
+    brew install libxml2

+    # install libxslt from source
+    wget ftp://xmlsoft.org/libxml2/libxslt-1.1.26.tar.gz
+    tar -zxvf libxslt-1.1.26.tar.gz
+    cd libxslt-1.1.26
+    ./configure --prefix=/usr/local/Cellar/libxslt/1.1.26 \
+                --with-libxml-prefix=/usr/local/Cellar/libxml2/2.7.7
+    make
+    sudo make install

+    gem install nokogiri -- --with-xml2-include=/usr/local/Cellar/libxml2/2.7.7/include/libxml2 \
+                            --with-xml2-lib=/usr/local/Cellar/libxml2/2.7.7/lib \
+                            --with-xslt-dir=/usr/local/Cellar/libxslt/1.1.26

 ## Ubuntu / Debian

 Ubuntu doesn't come with the Ruby development packages that are